Get race news, results & highlights by the minuteRelive RLIR 2023 • Updated 71 days ago

-If there is a conflict between languages the English text will take precedence.
+If there is a conflict between languages the English text shall prevail.

 Signals made ashore will be displayed on the flag pole near the marina ramp in front of the marina security post.

-When flag AP is displayed ashore (2 sound signal), ‘one minute’ is replaced with not less than 60 minutes in the race signal AP.
+When flag AP is displayed ashore, ‘one minute’ is replaced with not less than 60 minutes in the race signal AP.
 This changes RRS Race Signals AP.

 The Schedule of Races for each class is shown in Attachment A and will consist of 5 days racing.